Contributing to the advancement of the Sustainable Development Goals agenda

 INVESTMENTS TO SPUR GROWTH

-Diagram, an ecosystem partner of Sagard, is a venture builder that conceives and launches technology companies in the financial services, insurance, and health industries.
+Finally, Diagram, an ecosystem partner of Sagard, is a venture builder that conceives and launches technology companies in the financial services, insurance, and health industries.
 Working alongside world-class founders, they combine access to venture capital investment, hands-on support, and a deep ecosystem of partners into a unique platform to launch world-changing companies.

 SDG 10